 Files with extension .rsls (Resilio Sync) are placeholder files created in folders with Selective Sync enabled or on a device in Connected mode.
 This is a pro feature and lets have access to shared data on demand

-Placeholders only represent the files in the share, without the file content itself.
+Placeholders only represent the files in the share, without the file content itself, as 0 byte files.
 It allows to save space and download the file only when it's actually necessary.

 There are several points where you can do that: